AzureIoTGBB/iot-edge-offline-dashboarding/docs/deployment-manual.md

 Before we can deploy the edge modules needed for this solution, we need to build the module images using the Dockerfiles found in this repository.
 Once built, the images need to be placed into a container registry.

-Clone this repository to your local machine.
+Clone this repository to a machine that has docker installed (an example of a machine that you already have set up for this is the IoT Edge VM that you've already built).

 ```bash
 git clone https://github.com/AzureIoTGBB/iot-edge-offline-dashboarding.git